The Amazing Bending Professor!

 - unknown.
 There is no guarantee that any productive sound will emerge from the process of probing the circuit board;

 - inconstant.
-There is no guarantee that, once located, a productive sound can be found again (even when the same two nodes are connected) or sound again, as it did previously.
+There is no guarantee that, once located, a productive sound can be found again (even when the same two nodes are connected) or sound the same as it did previously.

 Throughout the the morning, Open-Day visitors were drawn to the ‘peculiar noise’ (as I heard it described) and into a conversation about my equally strange behaviour: poking fingers into the guts of portable audio devices (which had clearly see better days) and, like some sadistic torturer, prodding them with electrical probes in order to elicit a shriek.
 Some explanation of my indulgence was necessary, one which took in the history of sound art from 1913 onwards, and the crucial part that painters had played in its evolution.
 (These themes are explored in the School of Art’s undergraduate module on the art history of sound, entitled Art/Sound.)

 After lunch, I was in my stride: noises were coerced from all but one device, looped, superimposed, and variously filtered.
-I heard sounds reminiscent of Louis and Bebe Barron’s ‘tonalities’ for The Forbidden Planet (1956): the death rattle of circuits in extremis.
+I heard sounds reminiscent of Bebe and Louis Barron’s (1925–2008, 1920-89) ‘tonalities’ for The Forbidden Planet (1956): the death-rattle of circuits in extremis.
 The audio capture was not intended to yield any compositional material.
-Nevertheless, the outcome was sufficiently engaging to merit the composition of three montages, as a token and document of the day’s efforts:
+Nevertheless, the outcome was sufficiently engaging to merit the composition of three montages, collectively entitled Open, as a token and document of the day’s efforts: